 - At the Millenium Philcon business meeting, a BNF who shall be nameless moved to amend an "X miles distance" clause to "2^10 furlongs".
 This was duly debated:

 Against: "It's stupid."

-- Helen from Greek mythology is said to be the face that launched a thousand ships (to rescue her when she was kidnapped).
+- Helen of Troy, the World's Most Beautiful Woman from The Trojan War, is said to be the face that launched a thousand ships (to rescue her when she was kidnapped).
 Thus, beauty is measured in millihelens—the amount of beauty needed to launch a single shipnote This is, of course, blatantly false, since you can't use SI-prefixes with Troy units.